PODCAST: Is Water Enough to Keep You Hydrated?Oct. 25, 2022

 [Music begins to play]

 KATIE: We've covered a lot of the hydration basics at this point.
 Up after the break, we'll talk about products claiming they hydrate better than water, how we all sweat differently and what this means for how we rehydrate.
 When exactly you should choose a sports drink over water and even whether the age of your water matters.

 KATIE: Before we get to those, the thing I've noticed recently is these packets that, you know, have solutions in them or powders that claim to hydrate better than water, quote unquote.
-So does an otherwise healthy person who, whether they're getting quite enough water or not, do they ever need to be hydrated better than what water can hydrate you?
+So does an otherwise healthy person who, whether they're getting quite enough water or not ever need to be hydrated better than what water can hydrate you?

 KATIE: Okay.
 So, these hydration multipliers may even have some detrimental effects in some cases.
 So, they're not even just not beneficial, they might even be kind of excessive to the point of harm.

 EMMA: Yes.
 If they're being used incorrectly or when they're not needed.
 For example, I mean, some of those products can have up to 500 milligrams of sodium in them, which is if you're not losing that sodium through sweat or, you know, other losses.
 And, so, it's important to use those for the purpose that they were created.
 Part of the enticement too, I think, is that a lot of them taste and they have good flavors, which then makes you want to drink more in addition to the sodium making, you want to drink more.
 So, there's a lot of factors that can go into it, but yes, if they're not used for the purpose that they were created, they can more harm than good.